Chart Color Schemes

 Educational outcomes in Minchinbury fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 23.0%, significantly below the Greater Sydney average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 17.5%, followed by postgraduate qualifications (4.1%) and graduate diplomas (1.4%).
-Trade and technical skills are prominent, with 33.5% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.0% and certificates at 22.5%.
+The area's university qualification rate of 23.0%, as of the referenced data point, is significantly lower than Greater Sydney's average of 38.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the area.
+Bachelor degrees are the most prevalent, with 17.5% of residents holding them, followed by postgraduate qualifications at 4.1% and graduate diplomas at 1.4%.
+Vocational credentials are also prominent, with 33.5% of residents aged 15 or above possessing them, including advanced diplomas (11.0%) and certificates (22.5%).

 Frequently Asked Questions - Education